Continuous-time discrete-space models for animal movement

-In this paper, we present a continuous-time, discrete-space (CTDS) model for animal movement which allows for flexible modeling of an animal's response to drivers of movement in a computationally efficient framework.
-Instead of a Bayesian approach, we adopt a likelihood-based approach for inference, and instead of a state-switching or change-point model for changing behavior over time, we adopt a time-varying coefficient model.
+In this manuscript, we present a continuous-time, discrete-space (CTDS) model for animal movement which allows for flexible modeling of an animal's response to drivers of movement in a computationally efficient framework.
+We consider a Bayesian approach to inference, as well as a multiple-imputation approximation to the posterior distribution of parameters in the movement model.
+Instead of a state-switching or change-point model for changing behavior over time, we adopt a time-varying coefficient model.
 We also allow for variable selection using a lasso penalty.
-This CTDS approach is highly computationally efficient, requiring only minutes or seconds to analyze movement paths that would require hours using the approach of \cite{Hanks2011PLoS} or days using the approach of \cite{Hooten2010b}, allowing the analysis of longer movement paths and more complex behavior than has been previously possible.
-To make this CTDS approach for modeling animal movement and resource selection accessible to practitioners, code to implement this approach is available online (www.stat.colostate.edu/\textasciitilde hanks) in the form of a package for the R statistical computing environment \citep{R} with worked examples.
+This CTDS approach is highly computationally efficient, requiring only minutes or seconds to analyze movement paths that would require hours using the approach of \citet{Hanks2011PLoS} or days using the approach of \citet{Hooten2010b}, allowing the analysis of longer movement paths and more complex behavior than has been previously possible.

-In Section 2 \emph{Preliminaries}, we describe the continuous-time continuous-space model of \cite{Johnson2008} which is used to make inference on the posterior predictive distribution of an animal's continuous movement path, conditioned on observed telemetry locations.
-We then describe the method of multiple imputation \citep{Rubin1987} which we use to integrate over the uncertainty in the animal's continuous movement path.
-In Section 3 \emph{Continuous-Time Discrete-Space Movement Model}, we describe the CTDS model for animal movement, and show how inference can be made on parameters in this model using standard software for generalized linear models (GLMs).
-In Section 4 \emph{Time-Varying Behavior and Variable Selection} we use a varying-coefficient approach to model changing behavior over time, and use a lasso penalty for variable selection.
-In Section 5 \emph{Drivers of Animal Movement} we discuss modeling potential covariates in the CTDS framework.
-In Section 6 \emph{Example: Mountain Lions in Colorado} we illustrate our approach through an analysis of mountain lion (\emph{Puma concolor}) movement in Colorado, USA.
-Finally, in Section 7 \emph{Discussion} we discuss possible extensions to the CTDS approach.
+In Section~\ref{sec2}, \emph{Continuous-time Markov chain models for animal movement}, we describe the CTDS model for animal movement and present a latent variable representation of the model that allows for inference within a standard generalized linear model (GLM) framework.
+In Section~\ref{sec3}, \emph{Inference on CTDS model parameters using telemetry data}, we present a Bayesian approach for inference and describe the use of multiple imputation [\citet{Rubin1987}] to approximate the posterior predictive distribution of parameters in the CTDS model.
+In Section~\ref{sec4}, \emph{Time-varying behavior and shrinkage estimation}, we use a varying-coefficient approach to model changing behavior over time, and use a lasso penalty for variable selection and regularization.
+In Section~\ref{sec5}, \emph{Drivers of animal movement}, we discuss modeling potential covariates in the CTDS framework.
+In Section~\ref{sec6}, \emph{Example}: \emph{Mountain lions in Colorado}, we illustrate our approach through an analysis of mountain lion (\emph{Puma concolor}) movement in Colorado, USA.
+Finally, in Section~\ref{sec7}, \emph{Discussion}, we discuss possible extensions to the CTDS approach.